 Regular sink maintenance—in both the kitchen and bathroom— is important, as the accumulation of hair, food, and grease may result in clogs.
-If you’re in the midst of deep cleaning your home, give your sink some extra attention with our tips below!
+If you’re in the midst of deep cleaning your home, give your sink some extra attention with our sink maintenance tips below!

-Also, do not dispose of your leftover grease in the sink after cooking, as doing so will result in easily clogged sinks.
+Also, do not dispose of your leftover grease in the kitchen sink after cooking, as doing so will result in easily clogged sinks.
 Instead, leave the oil out to cool before bagging and disposing it.
-As a precautionary measure, run some hot water down the sink from time to time, to flush away any oil deposits that may have accumulated in the pipes.
+As a precautionary measure, run some hot water down the kitchen sink from time to time, to flush away any oil deposits that may have accumulated in the pipes.

 Baking soda and vinegar can do wonders for a clogged sink

 If you find that your bathroom and/ or kitchen sink has clogged up, simply mix 1/3 cup of baking soda and 1/3 cup of vinegar then pour the solution immediately down the sink.
 The vinegar can be substituted with salt.
 Let the mixture sit for about an hour.

 When an hour is up, bring a kettle of water to a boil before pouring it immediately down the sink.
 You may have to repeat this process before the sink is fully unclogged.